The following guidelines for sailing are for off-the-beach craft only.

 Rescue craft appropriate to the location and in good working condition must be readily available during any sailing activity for rescue and towing purposes.

-Individuals in the rescue craft must wear an Australian Standard Type 1 personal flotation device.
+Individuals in the rescue craft must wear an Australian Standard Type 1 life jacket.

 Powered rescue craft must comply with the minimum safety equipment listed in the Recreational Boating Safety Handbook, see: Transport Safety Victoria.

-Each boat’s rigging and equipment should be thoroughly checked before entering the water and must comply with the Yachting Australia standards for off-the-beach yachts.
+Each boat’s rigging and equipment should be thoroughly checked before entering the water and must comply with the Australian Sailing standards for off-the-beach yachts.
 Each boat should include:

 - a towing point